Dr-Liberty/Kaspa-University-KU-Protocol/replit.md

 # Kaspa University

 ## Overview
 Kaspa University is a Learn-to-Earn educational platform built on the Kaspa L1 blockchain.
 It allows users to connect their Kaspa wallets, complete courses and quizzes, and earn KAS token rewards (0.1 KAS per course).
-The platform issues verifiable NFT certificates for course completions and facilitates decentralized P2P Q&A discussions.
+The platform issues verifiable NFT certificates for course completions and facilitates decentralized P2P Q&A discussions using Kasia Protocol for ecosystem compatibility.
 The core vision is "blockchain-powered education that feels effortless," aiming to hide complexity while showcasing innovation.

 ## Course Content
 - **Source**: 16 peer-reviewed courses imported from BMT University (bmtuniversity.com)